Sayin passes for 3 touchdowns, top-ranked Ohio State pulls away in second half to defeat Ohio 37-9

 Ohio: Hosts Gardner-Webb next Saturday.

-Ohio State: Has a bye week before a game at Washington on Sept.
+Ohio State: Has a bye week before opening Big 10 play at Washington on Sept.
 27.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here and here (AP News mobile app).
 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football